-In an effort to ensure travel is an inclusive experience, even when it comes to doing so virtually, Airbnb has launched a series of online experiences catering for neurodiverse guests.
+In an effort to ensure travel is an inclusive experience, even when it comes to doing so virtually, Airbnb launched a series of online experiences catering for neurodiverse guests.

 Hosts on the global accommodation platform have created the online sessions to ensure virtual travel is available to all.

-Launched ahead of World Autism Awareness Day on April 2, Airbnb's neurodiverse activities include everything from hanging out with a bunch of therapy llamas in Portland, Oregon to taking part in an interactive ryhthm workshop hosted live from Sydney.
+Launched ahead of World Autism Awareness Day on April 2, Airbnb's neurodiverse activities include everything from hanging out with a bunch of therapy llamas in Portland, US to taking part in an interactive ryhthm workshop hosted live from Sydney.

 “We are excited to offer online experiences designed by hosts with neurodiverse guests in mind.
 Our hope is these activities will help guests become more comfortable with a new activity or use them to connect with loved ones,” said Suzanne Edwards, Airbnb's head of hosting accessibility standards.